Environmental Studies and Sustainability United (ESSU)

 The purpose of the Agriculture, Food, and Natural Resources Education (AFNRE) Club is to encourage collegiality among students who are either interested in or are majoring in Agriculture, Food, and Natural Resources Education, as well as provide professional resources, opportunities, and experiences related to Agriculture Food, and Natural Resources Education.
 Some of these experiences include professional development conferences and workshops, touring both high school and collegiate AFNRE programs, building relationships with AFNRE faculty and industry professionals, and many others.

-For more information on the AFNRE Club, please contact the faculty advisor: Dr. Michael Everett.
+For more information on the AFNRE Club, please contact the faculty advisor: Dr. Mark Forbush.